JonTimus/JonTimus/README.md

 Hi, I’m Jon 👋
 I’m a software engineer with a Master’s in Computer Science and over 5 years of experience building high-performance web applications.
-My expertise spans JavaScript, React, TypeScript, Node.js, Next.js, and beyond.
+My expertise spans JavaScript, React, TypeScript, Node.js, Next.js, AI/NLP, ML and beyond.
 I’ve tackled everything from designing scalable UIs to fine-tuning complex APIs for maximum efficiency.

 What I’m Up To:
 - Tinkering with AI at xAI and trying not to let the robots take over.